RobRich999/LLVM_Optimized_AVX2/README.md

 Note a local build of the mimalloc allocator is pulled into the LLVM build script as a replacement for the standard Linux malloc allocator.
 Those using the modified script will need to obtain and build mimalloc, then update the path to libmimalloc.a in the script accordingly.
 Otherwise libmimalloc.a can be removed the linker directives if preferred.

 https://github.com/microsoft/mimalloc

+Future script modifications are planned to enable or disable mimalloc integration via a build-time conditional option.

 ----